bhauman/figwheel-main/doc/figwheel-main-options.md

 A symbol or string indicating a ring-handler to embed in the figwheel.repl server.
 This aids in quickly getting a dev server up and running.
-If the figwheel server doesn't meet your needs you can simply start your own server, the figwheel.client will still be able to connect to its websocket endpoint.
+If the figwheel server doesn't meet your needs you can simply start your own server.
+The figwheel.client will still be able to connect to its websocket endpoint.
 Default: none